 Non-Hodgkin lymphomas are usually divided into two groups:

-Almost all HIV-related non-Hodgkin lymphomas are aggressive.
-The two main types are diffuse large B-cell lymphoma (DLBCL) and Burkitt lymphoma (BL).
+Most HIV-related non-Hodgkin lymphomas are aggressive.
+The two most common types are diffuse large B-cell lymphoma (DLBCL) and Burkitt lymphoma (BL).

-The treatment for HIV-related lymphoma depends on a number of factors, including:
+Treatment depends on a number of factors, including:

 Once your doctors have your test results, they will discuss with you the treatment they recommend.